DATA REPOSITORIES VERSUS DATA SETS

 The Data Citation Index captures all available metadata for the data repositories we index.
 In many cases, this available metadata is very granular and the repository is broken into a variety of child data types (studies, sets).
 In other instances the content will only appear as a single repository record.
 This can be caused by two separate scenarios – one that will change over time and one that will remain as indexed at launch.

 In some cases a data repository is still working to create a uniform structure that will enable its content to be indexed at the granular level.
-Through our evaluation and selection process, Thomson Reuters determined that because the content in the repository is so critical to Web of Knowledge users and because the repository is working with us to implement a more consistent data structure, the data would be made available within the Data Citation Index as the repository formatting work is underway.
+Through our evaluation and selection process, Thomson Reuters determined that because the content in the repository is so critical to Web of Science users and because the repository is working with us to implement a more consistent data structure, the data would be made available within the Data Citation Index as the repository formatting work is underway.

 In many other instances, however, the data repository will always only include a single record in Data Citation Index with no affiliated child records unless the repository itself makes significant architectural changes – and its users in turn change the way they interact with the repository.
 These repositories are essentially one large record and the citable object is the repository itself.
 When thinking about these repositories, data set records and data studies do not exist.
 Usually either the repository is one big collection of data (maybe from a specific project) or bespoke data are exported as some sort of report from the repository by the user entering various parameters, and an internal repository search pulls together appropriate data based on a variety of criteria.
 The nature of these repositories is to be a large trunk filled with data related to a specific subject or topic as opposed to a neatly organized cabinet with several separate drawers and shelves.